 - Your residency will be supported by an experienced staff of curators, educators, and administrators.
 Please provide a statement expressing how you would take advantage of professional development opportunities at the RMG, learning from and participating in our culture of collaboration and cross-departmental engagement (maximum 150 words).

 - If you have an artist website or social accounts, please include the relevant links in your CV.

-Please contact Hannah Keating at [email protected] or call 905-576-3000.
+If you have questions about this opportunity, please contact Hannah Keating at [email protected] or call 905-576-3000 ext.
+102.